Oxford Industries (NYSE:OXM) Shares Gap Up After Dividend Announcement

-Oxford Industries, Inc. (NYSE:OXM – Get Rating)’s stock price gapped up before the market opened on Thursday following a dividend announcement from the company.
+Oxford Industries, Inc. (NYSE:OXM – Get Rating)’s stock price gapped up prior to trading on Thursday following a dividend announcement from the company.
 The stock had previously closed at $108.19, but opened at $114.86.
-Oxford Industries shares last traded at $112.18, with a volume of 1,400 shares changing hands.
+Oxford Industries shares last traded at $112.18, with a volume of 1,400 shares trading hands.

 The newly announced dividend which will be paid on Friday, January 27th.
-Shareholders of record on Friday, January 13th will be paid a $0.55 dividend.
+Stockholders of record on Friday, January 13th will be paid a dividend of $0.55 per share.
 The ex-dividend date is Thursday, January 12th.
 This represents a $2.20 annualized dividend and a dividend yield of 2.18%.
 Oxford Industries’s payout ratio is currently 22.77%.

-Several equities research analysts have commented on OXM shares.
-KeyCorp raised their price target on shares of Oxford Industries from $110.00 to $120.00 and gave the company an “overweight” rating in a research note on Friday, September 2nd.
+OXM has been the subject of several research analyst reports.
+Telsey Advisory Group raised their price target on shares of Oxford Industries from $115.00 to $125.00 and gave the stock a “market perform” rating in a research note on Thursday.
+KeyCorp lifted their price objective on shares of Oxford Industries from $110.00 to $120.00 and gave the company an “overweight” rating in a research note on Friday, September 2nd.
+Citigroup lifted their price objective on shares of Oxford Industries from $105.00 to $110.00 in a research note on Thursday.
 StockNews.com upgraded shares of Oxford Industries from a “hold” rating to a “buy” rating in a research note on Thursday.
-CL King raised their price target on shares of Oxford Industries from $137.00 to $140.00 in a research note on Thursday.
-Piper Sandler increased their price objective on shares of Oxford Industries from $130.00 to $135.00 and gave the company an “overweight” rating in a report on Tuesday, September 20th.
-Finally, Telsey Advisory Group increased their price objective on shares of Oxford Industries from $115.00 to $125.00 and gave the company a “market perform” rating in a report on Thursday.
-Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Oxford Industries currently has a consensus rating of “Moderate Buy” and a consensus price target of $126.00.
+Finally, CL King lifted their price objective on shares of Oxford Industries from $137.00 to $140.00 in a research note on Thursday.
+Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat, Oxford Industries has an average rating of “Moderate Buy” and an average target price of $126.00.

 Oxford Industries Trading Down 1.0 %

-In other Oxford Industries news, Director Dennis M. Love sold 1,000 shares of the firm’s stock in a transaction on Friday, October 21st.
-The shares were sold at an average price of $91.12, for a total value of $91,120.00.
-Following the sale, the director now directly owns 19,065 shares in the company, valued at approximately $1,737,202.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, Director Dennis M. Love sold 1,000 shares of Oxford Industries stock in a transaction dated Friday, October 21st.
-The shares were sold at an average price of $91.12, for a total transaction of $91,120.00.
-Following the sale, the director now directly owns 19,065 shares in the company, valued at approximately $1,737,202.80.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Stephen S. Lanier sold 4,500 shares of Oxford Industries stock in a transaction dated Monday, September 26th.
+In other news, Director Carol B. Yancey purchased 500 shares of the business’s stock in a transaction on Thursday, September 22nd.
+The stock was purchased at an average cost of $91.66 per share, with a total value of $45,830.00.
+Following the acquisition, the director now directly owns 1,530 shares in the company, valued at $140,239.80.
+The purchase was disclosed in a filing with the SEC, which is available through the SEC website.
+In other news, Director Stephen S. Lanier sold 4,500 shares of Oxford Industries stock in a transaction on Monday, September 26th.
 The shares were sold at an average price of $88.52, for a total transaction of $398,340.00.
-Following the sale, the director now owns 72,664 shares in the company, valued at $6,432,217.28.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 10,500 shares of company stock worth $942,370.
-5.90% of the stock is owned by corporate insiders.
+Following the completion of the sale, the director now directly owns 72,664 shares of the company’s stock, valued at approximately $6,432,217.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Carol B. Yancey acquired 500 shares of the company’s stock in a transaction dated Thursday, September 22nd.
+The shares were bought at an average cost of $91.66 per share, with a total value of $45,830.00.
+Following the completion of the acquisition, the director now directly owns 1,530 shares in the company, valued at approximately $140,239.80.
+The disclosure for this purchase can be found here.
+Insiders sold a total of 10,500 shares of company stock valued at $942,370 in the last three months.
+Company insiders own 5.90% of the company’s stock.

 Institutional Trading of Oxford Industries